salikadave/freshers-interview-checklist/README.md

 - [Python](python/python.md)
 - [Resume / HR / Personality-based](resume_hr/resume_cv_hr.md)

-## Contributing
+## 👩‍💻 Contributing

 Contributions are encouraged and most welcome!
-Please open an issue for suggestions / questions or if you would like us to add more questions on a certain topic that is not included here.
+Please open an issue for suggestions / questions or if you would like us to add more questions on a certain topic that is not included here, head over to the [discussions](https://github.com/salikadave/freshers-interview-checklist/discussions).

 If you have questions that will add value to this repository, please open a pull request!
 Steps to open a pull request: